onionj/cv/README.md

 ### What is GitHub Pages?

 GitHub Pages is a simple service to publish a website directly on GitHub from a Git repository.
-You add some files and folders to a repository and GitHub Pages turns it into a website. see [GitHub Pages Documentation](https://docs.github.com/en/pages/quickstart)
+You add some files and folders to a repository and GitHub Pages turns it into a website.
+See [GitHub Pages Documentation](https://docs.github.com/en/pages/quickstart)

 Example resume created by this template (my resume): [onionj.github.io/cv/](https://onionj.github.io/cv/)